DVCone/flutter_course/courses/Section 2.md

 &emsp;
 ## **17. Mixin**
-To understand what Mixin mean, let's back to Inheritence class Example. there is 3 different category of animals defined by ability speed:
+To understand what Mixin mean, let's back to Inheritance class Example. there is 3 different category of animals defined by ability speed:
 - land = run speed attribute
 > [ See on `test/S2 E15/land.dart`]
 - water = swim speed attribute